Nexmo/station/_api/verify.md

 # Verify API Reference

-You use Verify API to Verify that a phone number is valid, reachable, and accessible by your user.
+You use the Verify API to Verify that a phone number is valid, reachable, and accessible by your user.
 You can customise the message used during verification.

-The endpoints for Verify API are:
+The endpoints for the Verify API are:

 * [Verify Request](#verify-request): generate and send a PIN to your user.
 You use the `request_id` in the [response](#rresponse) for the Verify Check.
 * [Verify Check](#verify-check): confirm that the PIN you received from your user matches the one sent by Nexmo as a result of your [Verify Request](#verify-request).